huntfx/ftrack-query/README.md

 Values to create the entity with.

 ## ftrack_query.update
-Used to quickly update values.
+Used to batch update values on multiple entities.
 This is built off the `select` method so contains a lot of the same methods.

 ```python